 This increase in CTR shows that visitors using mobile devices are scrolling more and finding useful results on page two.
 The difference between desktop and mobile could be due to the layout.
 On mobile devices, there is a simple “next” button at the bottom, right at our fingertips which could be increasing the clicks to page two.

 This information is worth knowing but it still doesn’t beat being on page one, in positions one to seven.
 Although being on page two can perform better than page one, it can still take an effort to appear on page two if your website is not optimised.

 Keywords With Volume

 The next thing to consider is choosing the correct keywords.
-Some keywords are more popular than others and will have a higher search volume i.e. the amount of visitors.
+Some keywords are more popular than others and will have a higher search volume i.e. the number of visitors.
 With some keyword research, you will be able to identify which keywords you should try to rank for.

 For example, keyword A might have a search volume of 5,000 per month while keyword B may only have a search volume of 100 per month.
 Based on the click-through rates above, being in position one for keyword B may get you 34 visitors, but being in position ten for keyword A will get you 785 visitors per month.